google/WebFundamentals/src/content/en/tools/workbox/guides/generate-complete-sw.md

 If this behaviour isn't desirable, you can use `skipWaiting` and `clientsClaim` to force the new service worker to immediately take control of open pages.

-The only risk is that previuosly open pages can end up in an unstable state if your web app is relying on cached items which may be removed by the new service worker.
+The only risk is that previously open pages can end up in an unstable state if your web app is relying on cached items which may be removed by the new service worker.